-Pancakes might be one of the easiest recipes there is, but it could be still tricky to get them right.
+Pancakes might be one of the easiest recipes there are, but it could still be tricky to get them right.
 One thing I seem to always struggle with is my pancakes sticking to the frying pan.

 Use a non-stick frying pan

 These days, most frying pans on the market are non-stick, but it’s worth checking if your pan is actually coated with non-stick material.
-Even if it is, it will still need a layer of oil to stop pancakes from sticking to the frying pan.
+Even if it is, it will still need a layer of oil or butter to stop pancakes from sticking to the frying pan, especially for the first batch of pancakes.

 If you don’t have a non-stick frying pan, you will need to season your frying pan with oil first.